Vehicle insurance in France: Declaration and compensation

-The front of a European accident report form.
+The front of a European crash report form.

 Declaration

-The policyholder must make a declaration within two days of the discovery of a theft, and within five days of the occurrence of an accident.
+The policyholder must make a declaration within two days of the discovery of a theft, and within five days of the occurrence of a crash.
 If this time limit is not respected, the insurer can claim for the forfeiture of the contract's guarantees, but this provision is only used against the insured in very rare situations.
 Claims can be made either by means of a joint accident report, or by handwritten letter.

-If two people disagree about the circumstances of the accident, only one person outside the vehicles involved can act as a witness, except in the case of a pile-up.
+If two people disagree about the circumstances of the crash, only one person outside the vehicles involved can act as a witness, except in the case of a pile-up.

 Compensation

-Following a covered accident, an appraisal is carried out by an independent expert who verifies the truthfulness of the declarations and estimates the cost of repairs and of the car, in order to determine whether it is technically and economically viable to repair.
+Following a covered crash, an appraisal is carried out by an independent expert who verifies the truthfulness of the declarations and estimates the cost of repairs and of the car, in order to determine whether it is technically and economically viable to repair.
 If the policyholder disagrees with the amount proposed by the expert, he or she can request a second opinion, at his or her own expense.
 If the two experts fail to reach agreement, a third expert may be called in to arbitrate.
 There is no legal stipulation as to how long an appraisal must take.

 Vehicle insurance is a contract based on the principle of indemnity: the price reimbursed cannot exceed the price of the car.
 This is what experts call the "RVAEO" (Replacement value according to expert opinion), which is different from the "cote Argus".

 Once it has received the policyholder's approval, the insurance company has three months to compensate the claim.

 If a false declaration was made at the time of underwriting, the insured may be subject to nullity of cover, although this will not be enforced against the victims.

 Under the terms of article R. 211-13 of the C.A., four categories of exception to coverage cannot be invoked by the insurer against victims or their beneficiaries: